gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

 Translating all qubits by a group element $$g$$:
 $$(A, B) \to (g \cdot A, g \cdot B)$$

-maps the code to itself —
+maps the code to itself.
-this translation is an automorphism.
+This translation is an automorphism.

 Different polynomial pairs
 may have additional automorphisms beyond the translation symmetry.

-The automorphism group determines which logical gates can be implemented transversally — the transversal gate group is exactly the automorphism group
+The automorphism group determines which logical gates can be implemented transversally.
+The transversal gate group is exactly the automorphism group
 (intersected with the logical Clifford group).